tytydraco/yessleep/out/The_Puffy_Red_Coat.md

 I stood there in shock.
 This family was close to mine, now they were dead.
-Once I regained control of my body, I grabbed a hold of the door handle to go let my parents know the awful news but then I saw something popped up on the screen so I halted my action and listened.
+Once I regained control of my body, I grabbed a hold of the door handle to go let my parents know the awful news but then I saw something pop up on the screen so I halted my action and listened.

 "Police have not yet released details about the state of the victims, but have provided a couple of pictures of items that have been found in the apartment."